In parallel to HUM's publishing activities, we initiate special projects in the form of collaborations and public events.

 Panel discussion in Berlin

-This discussion will explore the idea of ‘civicness’ and how it is tied to social responsibility within a global community, taken from the perspective of three artists from Aotearoa who are actively taking part in public life through their practice.
+This conversation will explore the idea of ‘civicness’ and how it is tied to social responsibility within a global community, taken from the perspective of three artists from Aotearoa who are actively taking part in public life through their practice.
+What does collective work or cooperation with others allow in contrast to an individual practice, and is authorship important in a collaborative project?
+What does a site-specific response look like when working in situ within vastly different contexts, from art institutions and public theatres to the NFT market?
+Is there a relation to be traced between civicness and social change and what tools can be used when attempting to rethink power relations?

 Contemporary HUM is excited to launch our partnership with AWARE: Archives of Women Artists, Research and Exhibitions.
 The Paris-based non-profit organisation, founded in 2014, focuses on the creation, indexation and distribution of information on women artists of the 20th century.
 During our partnership with AWARE we have worked on including more Aotearoa New Zealand women artists in their online profiles.
 AWARE is a great resource for championing women artists and we’re thrilled to be working with them.
 A huge thanks to Creative New Zealand for making this partnership possible.